Omwamii/Yelp-clone/README.md

 ## Contributing

 We welcome contributions to enhance the project further.
-Please check out our [Contribution Guidelines](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments